Arshad221b/RAG-on-PDF/README.md

 ## Overview

 The Smart PDF Reader is a comprehensive project that harnesses the power of the Retrieval-Augmented Generation (RAG) model over a Large Language Model (LLM) powered by Langchain.
-Additionally, it utilizes the Pinecode vector database to efficiently store and retrieve vectors associated with PDF documents.
+Additionally, it utilizes the Pinecone vector database to efficiently store and retrieve vectors associated with PDF documents.
 This approach enables the extraction of essential information from PDF files without the need for training the model on question-answering datasets.

 ## Features